phoenixframework/phoenix/guides/controllers.md

 Sometimes we need to communicate with users during the course of an action.
 Maybe there was an error updating a schema, or maybe we just want to welcome them back to the application.
 For this, we have flash messages.

-The `Phoenix.Controller` module provides the `put_flash/3` and `get_flash/2` functions to help us set and retrieve flash messages as a key value pair.
+The `Phoenix.Controller` module provides the `put_flash/3` and `get_flash/2` functions to help us set and retrieve flash messages as a key-value pair.
 Let's set two flash messages in our `HelloWeb.PageController` to try this out.

 To do this we modify the `index` action as follows: